 The system may program the device by word or byte, depending on the state of the CIOf pin.
 Programming is a four-bus-cycle operation.
 The program command sequence is initiated by writing two unlock write cycles, followed by the program set-up command.
 The program address and data are written next, which in turn initiate the Embedded Program algorithm.
 The system is not required to provide further controls or timings.
 The device automatically provides internally generated program pulses and verifies the programmed cell margin.
-Tables 15 and 17 show the address and data requirements for the byte program command sequence.
+Tables 16 and 18 show the address and data requirements for the byte program command sequence.

-When the Embedded Program algorithm is complete, that bank then returns to reading array data and addresses are no longer latched.
+When the Embedded Program algorithm is complete, that bank then returns to the read mode and addresses are no longer latched.
 The system can determine the status of the program operation by using DQ7, DQ6, or RY/BY#.
-Refer to the Write Operation Status section for information on these status bits.
+Refer to the Flash Write Operation Status section for information on these status bits.

 Any commands written to the device during the Embedded Program Algorithm are ignored.
 Note that a hardware reset immediately terminates the program operation.
-The program command sequence should be reinitiated once that bank has returned to reading array data, to ensure data integrity.
+The program command sequence should be reinitiated once that bank has returned to the read mode, to ensure data integrity.